mirror/dd-wrt/src/router/pound/README.md

 ```

 If a test results in something other than `ok`, it leaves the detailed
-diagnostics in files in the `tests/*N*/testsuite.dir` directory, where
+diagnostics in files in the `tests/NN/testsuite.dir` directory, where
-*N* is the ordinal number of the test.
+*NN* is the ordinal number of the test.
 Pack them all into a single
 tarball and send it over to <gray@gnu.org> for investigation.
 See
-also the [Bug Reporting](#user-content-bug-reporting) section below.
+also the section [Bug Reporting](#user-content-bug-reporting) below.

-## Installing
+## Installation

-If both building and testing succeeded, install __pound__.
-To do
+If both building and testing succeeded, it's time to install __pound__.
-so, run the following command as root:
+To do so, run the following command as root:

 ```sh
  make install